-Our Compensation Committee operates in accordance with a Compensation Committee Charter that provides the framework for its oversight functions consistent with Israeli and U.S. legal and regulatory requirements, including with the amended compensation committee listing rules of the Nasdaq, as certified by the Company to the Nasdaq in 2014.
+Our Compensation Committee operates in accordance with a Compensation Committee Charter that provides the framework for its oversight functions consistent with Israeli and U.S. legal and regulatory requirements, including with the amended compensation committee listing rules of the Nasdaq.

 Corporate Governance and Nominating Committee.
-Yoram Ben Zeev (Chair), Yehoshua Gleitman, Yigal Ne'eman and Dalia Rabin are members of the Board's Corporate Governance and Nominating Committee.
+Mr. Ben Zeev (chair), Dr. Gleitman and Mrs. Rabin are members of the Board's Corporate Governance and Nominating Committee.
 This Committee operates in accordance with a Corporate Governance and Nominating Committee Charter that specifies its oversight functions consistent with Israeli and U.S. legal and regulatory requirements.
 The role of the Corporate Governance and Nominating Committee is to assist the Board in fulfilling its responsibilities with respect to the qualification of candidates to become Board members and to monitor compliance with corporate governance requirements applicable to Board members.
 All of the members of the Corporate Governance and Nominating Committee have been determined to be independent as defined by the applicable Nasdaq rules and those of the SEC.
 A nominee to our Board must have such experience in business or financial matters as would make such nominee an asset to the Board.
 In recommending director candidates, our Corporate Governance and Nominating Committee takes into consideration such factors as it deems appropriate based on our current needs.
 These factors may include: professional and personal ethics and integrity; business, professional and industry knowledge, sophistication and contacts; the ability to make informed and independent judgments on a wide range of issues; relevant skills and experience demonstrated through business, professional, charitable or civic affairs; and the candidate's ability to devote the required time and effort to serve on our Board.
 (See Item 16.G.
 Corporate Governance.)